Prize for Academic Collaboration and Excellence (PACE)

-The UMass Memorial Medical Group is pleased to announce a funding call for the Prize for Academic Collaboration and Excellence (PACE) Award.
-This award supports the engagement of UMMMG physicians in cutting edge-research; encourages interdepartmental collaboration; showcases UMMMG’s commitment to academic excellence, and reinforces UMMMG’s identity as a group comprised of academic physicians.
+UMass Memorial Medical Group and the UMass Center for Clinical and Translational Science (UMCCTS) at UMass Chan Medical School are pleased to announce a funding call for the Prize for Academic Collaboration and Excellence.
+This award supports the engagement of Medical Group physicians in cutting-edge research, encourages interdepartmental collaboration, showcases the Medical Group’s and Medical School’s commitment to academic excellence and reinforces the Medical Group’s identity as a group comprised of academic physicians.

-The goal of award funding is to support innovative investigator-initiated research, and is open to any area of investigation.
-It is assumed that successful projects will attract additional funding from extramural sources.
+The goal of award funding is to support innovative investigator-initiated research and is open to any area of investigation.
+It is assumed that successful projects will be able to attract future funding from extramural sources.

-The PACE program is funded with a $200,000 grant from UMass Memorial Medical Group to support inter-departmental teams innovative research.
+The PACE program is funded with a $400,000 grant from UMass Memorial Health and UMass Chan Medical School.

-- The number of awards funded dependent on winners selected, and the amount of each award, from the TOP 5 submissions.
+- The number of awards granted will depend on the number of winners selected from the top five submissions.

-- Up to 25% of total over two years may be used for PIs’ salary support.
+- Up to 25% of the total prize earnings may be used for PIs’ salary support over two years.

 - Indirect costs are not allowed.

-The window to submit applications for the 2021 PACE Prize is now closed.
+The window to submit 2023 applications is now open.

 Interested?
 Here are more details: